Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Experimental Details

-\textbf{Semi-synthetic Data Generation} In semi-synthetic datasets News and TCGA, we reuse their covariates.
-Firstly, we randomly partition the dataset into observational ($G=o$) and experimental ($G=e$) subsets at a 9:1 ratio, followed by segregation of original covariates into observed ($X$) and unobserved ($U$) ones at an 8:2 ratio.
-Then we follow \cite{nie2021vcnet, wang2022generalization} to generate the assigned treatments and their corresponding outcomes.
-After generating a set of parameters $\boldsymbol{v}_{i, x/u}=\boldsymbol{u}_{i, x/u}/||\boldsymbol{u}_{i, x/u}||$ and $i=1,2,3$, where $\boldsymbol{u}_{i, x/u}$ is sampled from a normal distribution $ \mathcal{N}(\mathbf{0}, \mathbf{1})$, we have: \begin{small}
+\textbf{Semi-synthetic Data Generation} For the semi-synthetic datasets, we select the News \cite{schwab2020learning} and The Cancer Genome Atlas (TCGA) \cite{weinstein2013cancer}.
+The News comprises 5,000 randomly sampled articles from the NY Times corpus, including media consumer opinions, and was originally introduced as a benchmark for counterfactual inference with two treatment options.
+The TCGA includes gene expression data from 9,659 individuals across various cancer types, enabling the estimation of cancer recurrence risk under different treatments (e.g., medication, chemotherapy, and surgery) with dosage parameters.
+In these semi-synthetic datasets, we reuse the original covariates.
+We first randomly partition the dataset into observational ($G=o$) and experimental ($G=e$) subsets at a 9:1 ratio, followed by segregation of original covariates into observed ($X$) and unobserved ($U$) ones at an 8:2 ratio.
+Then we follow \cite{nie2021vcnet, wang2022generalization} to generate the assigned treatments and corresponding outcomes.
+After generating a set of parameters $\boldsymbol{v}_{i, x}=\boldsymbol{u}_{i, x}/||\boldsymbol{u}_{i, x}||$ for $i=1,2,3$ (\textit{resp.}, $\boldsymbol{v}_{i, u}$), where $\boldsymbol{u}_{i, x}$ (\textit{resp.}, $\boldsymbol{u}_{i, u}$) is sampled from a normal distribution $ \mathcal{N}(\mathbf{0}, \mathbf{1})$, we have: